 Inspired by pottery work from around the globe, sugar artists chose an inspiration piece and let their imagination and creativity run wild with it.

-My piece is inspired by a Portuguese tile work from the region of Coimbra.
+My piece is inspired by Portuguese tile work from the region of Coimbra.
 My inspiration was a ceramic water fountain and I turned it into a colorful tier cake.

 Organized by: Sugar Mad Group and Daniela Cabrera Godinez